dwyl/phoenix-liveview-chat-example/README.md

 ## Temporary assigns

-At the moment the `mount` function first initialise the list of messages by loading the latest 20 messages from the database:
+At the moment the `mount` function first initialises the list of messages by loading the latest 20 messages from the database:

 ```elixir